cmsj/cmsj.github.io/_posts/2018-04-12-lua-stack-adventures.md

     // Find globalLuaFunctionRef in luaCallbackTable, and push it onto the stack lua_rawgeti(L, -1, globalLuaFunctionRef);

-    // Remove luaCallbackTable from the stack
+    // Remove luaCallbackTable from the stack *THIS WAS LEAKED IN THE ABOVE EXAMPLE* lua_remove(L, -2);
-    lua_remove(L, -2);

     // Push the two arguments for the Lua function